microsoft/rnx-kit/.github/pull_request_template.md

     that your changes are working correctly.
   - Test any edge cases you can think of.

-  If changes to the local checkout is required for testing your PR, e.g. bump `react-native` to a specific version, providing a diff your reviewers can apply will help a lot.
+  If changes to the local checkout are required for testing your PR, e.g. bump `react-native` to a specific version, providing a diff your reviewers can apply will help a lot.
 -->